Team-IO/GTams/README.md

 * Recurring: The trade will be re-issued after the specified time
 * Infinite: The trade will be re-issued immediately after processing and will continue as long as sufficient funds/goods are available.

-**At the moment, recurring trades are not supported by the GTams Server application and will be treated as if set to 'Infinite'.
-Also, all trades allow partial fulfillment automatically.**
+**At the moment, recurring trades are not supported by the GTams Server application and will be treated as if set to 'Infinite'.**

 ## Trade matching